-Old Town refers to Hutto's historic district, bound loosely by Park Street to the east, Orgain Street to the south, the Co-Op site to the west, and north just past the intersection of Church Street and FM 1660.
+Old Town refers to Hutto's historic district based on the original boundaries for the City of Hutto— bound loosely by Park Street to the east, Orgain Street to the south, the Co-Op site to the west, and north just past the intersection of Church Street and FM 1660.
 With charming structures dating back to the 1800's, Old Town truly is the Heart of Hutto.
+Many historic homes have been restored and are excellent examples of the small Swedish farming community that established the town in 1911.
+Old Town also has a great collection of unique restaurants and shops within the Hutto Commercial Historic District.
+Everything is close by and easily accessed on foot or by car.

 Downtown Commercial Historic District